holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 #### Objectives:

-- Learn important historical moments in the attempts to understand cognition.
+- Learn important historical moments in the attempts to understand cognition
-- Analyze materialist, dualist, and panpsychist understandings of consciousness.
+- Analyze various philosophical models of consciousness
-- Create an argument for which model of consciousness you find most persuasive.
+- Create an argument for which model of consciousness is most persuasive
-- Identify areas of culture that have been affected by these debates.
+- Identify areas of culture that have been affected by these debates

 #### Essential Questions: